bachiraoun/fullrmc/README.md

 * pdbParser (lowest version tested is 0.1.2 - 0.1.3 is used starting from fullrmc 0.3.0 -
   0.1.4 is used starting from fullrmc 1.0.0 - 0.1.5 is used starting from fullrmc 1.0.1)
 * pysimplelog (lowest version tested is 0.1.7 -  0.1.4 is used starting from fullrmc 1.2.0 )
+* pyrep (lowest version tested is 1.0.2 is used starting from fullrmc 2.0.0)

 ##### Installation using pip:
 numpy and cython must be installed and updated manually.